kristindawn/DC_OpenRefineTufts/_episodes/03-common-transform.md

 > 6. Click `OK`.
 {: .challenge}

+If you want, you can use the Cluster tool to see if there are any matches.

 To clean up the rest of the list, please just go through the list and manually edit the `State` column until all of the states have their two letter code.
 Are there any codes there that give you trouble?